 Look, you’re a crook.
 And that’s what this great letter is about.

 You owe Trump Management $39.08, and have since 1950—or maybe it was later, earlier.
 I don’t know, but around then—when you rented from us.
 You also owe $12.15 on your security.
 The place was a pigsty—in terrible shape—when you left and broke the lease, so that’s $51.23 total.
-Every lawyer—and I have the best lawyers with mediation service that breaking the lease as you did was a criminal act.
+Every lawyer—and I have the best lawyers—tell me that breaking the lease as you did was a criminal act.
 I am a patient man, but my patience, as great as it is—and it is very great—is not limitless.
 We want our money… with interest—12 years at 5.5%—$85.04.

 Don’t think for a minute we need it, we don’t.
 Even if it was $100—$200—we wouldn’t care.
 We have more money, my father and I, than you’ll ever have, than your entire family will ever have, much more, believe me—millions, more even.
 It’s unbelievable our wealth.
 I could take a very, very nice long vacation anytime I wanted.
 We are totally terrific and you’ve been very unpleasant.
 We were very generous to allow you in Beach Haven, considering your reputation stunk even then.
 We have great places all over Queens, too—not just Brooklyn.
 We’re huge in real estate, by the way.
 Huge.
 My father is a great businessman, as am I, and we’re winners and champions.
 And you’re a loser.
 Even though we could sue you, and we’d win, because you’re wrong and we’re right, we won’t because this is small potatoes—we don’t need the money—but I really don’t like you.
 We have a great record in court.
 We win all the time.
 I hear from a lot of people—a lot—that I should “lock you up” but I have a great temperament and won’t do that, even though I should and could, but—who knows?—maybe I will.
 Depends.
 Anyway, I’m 20, you’re over 40 and I’m so much better than you, temperament-wise, it’s not even funny.
 I’m young, but a wise young.
 God only knows what’ll happen to me, how rich I’ll get, even though I’m already quite rich, and the beautiful women I’ll be with, even though I’ve already been with hot ones, really hot, hotter than you’ve ever been with, I’m sure of it—all 10s.
 I’m very excited about myself.
 I could be president someday if I wanted—maybe I will.
 How hard could it be?
 I’ll see how I feel.
 In ’68, Wallace guy looks promising, though Nixon could make America great again, who knows?